KevinDahlberg/log_my_run_app/BLOG.md

   today's work involves getting my classes ironed out, making sure the app works right from front to end, and getting started on the weekly, monthly and yearly totals.
 Along with the totals, I need to make the runs for the week show up.

-  - [ ] Finish ironing out classes
+  - [x] Finish ironing out classes
-  - [ ] Separate server calls into their own factory
+  - [x] Separate server calls into their own factory
+  - [x] Make sure app is working from front to back.
+        - the only issue is that when you select a different date it looks weird

+- 5:45 break 1:35 / 1:35 / 31:50

+- 9:00
     - [ ] Rename files so the are consistent.
-  - [ ] Make sure app is working from front to back.
     - [ ] Make sure runs are user specific
     - [ ] Figure out how to display weekly, monthly, and yearly totals. probably going to be with the Date property

-- 5:45 break 1:35 / 1:35 / 31:50
+    - [ ] make selected dates show up right